nazligithub/solver_api/ADMIN_PANEL_UPDATE_SUMMARY.md

 - [ ] Chat system still functional

 ## Notes
-- All hair-related tables (hair_styles, hair_colors, processing_history, face_analyses) can be dropped from the database when ready
-- The system now focuses entirely on homework management
+- The system focuses entirely on homework management
 - Multi-language support is maintained throughout the system